xiaoqian19940510/text-classification-surveys/README.md

 ## Data
 [:arrow_up:](#table-of-contents)

+### Sentiment Analysis (SA)
+SA is the process of analyzing and reasoning the subjective text withinemotional color.
+It is crucial to get information on whether it supports a particular point of view fromthe text that is distinct from the traditional text classification that analyzes the objective content ofthe text.
+SA can be binary or multi-class.
+Binary SA is to divide the text into two categories, includingpositive and negative.
+Multi-class SA classifies text to multi-level or fine-grained labels.

 * <a href="http://www.cs.cornell.edu/people/pabo/movie-review-data/">Movie Review (MR)</a></summary><blockquote><p align="justify">
 The MR is a movie review dataset, each of which correspondsto a sentence.
 The corpus has 5,331 positive data and 5,331 negative data.
 10-fold cross-validationby random splitting is commonly used to test MR.
 </p></blockquote></details>